syncfusion-content/xamarin-docs/Xamarin/Avatar-view/Overview.md

 ---
-layout : post
+layout: post
-title : Overview of Syncfusion Avatarview control for Xamarin.Forms description : A quick go through to learn about the AvatarView control and the key features available in it. platform : xamarin control : SfAvatarView documentation : ug
+title: Overview of Syncfusion Avatarview control for Xamarin.Forms
+description: A quick go through to learn about the AvatarView control and the key features available in it.
+platform: xamarin
+control: SfAvatarView
+documentation: ug
 ---

 # Overview